Wishmater/svelte-drizzle-trpc-test/README.md

 ---
 # Now:
-- Implement an async shadcn combobox (probably with an API endpoint).
-Use it for user select in posts query filters.
 - Implement auth with cookies sessions, include logging user, and sending user data to frontend via load().
 User data will be passed around in locals.user once loaded in logging middleware.
 - (PARTIALLY IMPLEMENTED) Easily using cookies to store persistent state.
 To test, do one that changes.